Time delay estimation in unresolved lensed quasars: Introduction

-where the first two terms are dominated by random uncertainties and their contribution to the overall uncertainty scales as $N^{-1/2}$.
-Therefore, increasing the samples of analysed GLQs allows to reduce the uncertainty on $H_0$. \\ To date, a sample of about $220$ GLQs is available\footnote{\url{https://research.ast.cam.ac.uk/lensedquasars/index.html}}.
-However, only a very small subset, with well separated multiple images, has been used to measure $H_0$.
-The reason is that it is easier and safer to extract information from such systems, and consequently reduce the uncertainty on $H_0$. \\ Fig. \ref{fig:qsosepmagboth} (bottom) shows the magnitude of the multiple images versus the maximum image separation for the known GLQs.
-Systems falling in the grey region, which represents the 70$\%$ of the total sample, have a maximum image separation below 2 arcsec. \\ In addition, Ref. \cite{shu2020discovering} presents a new method to find GLQs from unresolved light curves.
-Such systems have therefore even smaller separation between multiple images. \\ This would make big telescopes the ideal instruments to perform lensed quasars monitoring, sue to their high sensitivity, their optimal geographical location, where the effects of atmospheric turbulence are less prominent, and state-of-the-art adaptive optics systems.
-However, because of the time scales of the intrinsic variations of the sources, such observation campaigns should last years \cite{Cosmograil2020}.
-Consequently, due to the amount of observational requests that big telescopes have to fulfill, they can hardly be employed for these purposes.
-On the other hand, small/medium sized telescopes ($\approx1$-$2$m) \cite{Borgeest1996} can often guarantee a better availability of observation time.
-Unfortunately, their already reduced sensitivity is further worsened by their often less privileged geographical positions, in terms of clear nights and atmospheric seeing, which can reach 3 arcsec \cite{karttunen2016fundamental}. \\ The majority of GLQs already known, together with future discoveries, will mainly appear as a single image for small/medium-size telescopes.
-For this reason, this work proposes a novel approach, based on deep learning (DL) algorithms, to estimate the time delay in unresolved GLQ light curves.
-For simplicity, this work focuses on double-lensed GLQs.
-This choice is further motivated by the fact that the majority of the already known systems are doubles \cite{OguriMarshall, Collett}, as shown in Fig. \ref{fig:qsosepmagboth} (top-left).
-However, a large amount of quadruply-imaged GLQs is expected to be detected in the future \cite{shu2020discovering}.
-Therefore, an extension of this work for systems with $N>2$ images is planned. \\ The paper is structured as follows: Sec. \ref{sec:idea_and_method description} describes the DL-based method used for evaluating the time delay between multiple images.
-Sec. \ref{sec:MC} describes simulation of the light curves needed for training the DL algorithm.
-Sec. \ref{sec:test_approach} shows the results of the proposed method on a test dataset.
+The ideal instruments to perform lensed quasar monitoring have high sensitivity, an optimal geographical location (where the effects of atmospheric turbulence are less prominent), and a high angular resolution optimized with the usage of state-of-the-art adaptive optics systems.
+However, because of the time scales of the intrinsic variations of the sources, which can be of the order of years, such observation campaigns should last several observing seasons \citep{Cosmograil2020}.
+Consequently, due to the amount of observational requests that the best performing telescopes have to fulfill, they can hardly be employed for such monitoring purposes.
+On the other hand, small/medium sized telescopes ($\approx1$-$2$m or smaller) can often guarantee a better availability of observational time for this purpose \citep{Borgeest1996}.
+Unfortunately, their already reduced sensitivity can be further worsened by their often less privileged geographical positions, in terms of clear nights and atmospheric seeing, which can reach up to 3 arcsec \citep{karttunen2016fundamental}.
+While a few lensed quasars can be fully resolved by such facilities, and indeed time delay curves have been provided by them (for example the 1.2 m Euler Swiss telescope at ESO La Silla), still the majority of the already known GLQs, together with future discoveries, will mainly appear as a single image for these telescopes.